galchapman/FTC18833-20210-Freight-Frenzy/README.md

 two Distance sensor and one Color sensor.
 That we planed to determine our robot position during the teleop faze.
 This class also includes our odometry system.

-This includes everything that make the robot drive like the trajectory follower.
+This includes everything that makes the robot drive like the trajectory follower.

 Note that this is the only subsystem in our robot that could be run on it's own [thread](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/commands/drive/RoadRunnerThread.java).
 That is why many functions have the synchronized keyword.